 Temple of the Feathered Serpent

 Xochicalco is a fascinating archaeological site located a few hours south of Mexico City in the state of Morelos.
-The site came to prominance after the fall of Teotihuacan and may have played a part in Teotihuacan's demise by blocking valuable trade links to the south with the Maya and Oaxaca.
-The Temple of the Feathered Serpent displays Mayan seated figures with a central Mexican feathered serpent (Quetzalcoatl).
+The site came to prominence after the fall of Teotihuacan and may have played a part in Teotihuacan's demise by blocking valuable trade links to the south with the Maya and Oaxaca.
+The Temple of the Feathered Serpent displays Maya seated figures with a central Mexican feathered serpent (Quetzalcoatl).
 The combination of Maya and Mexican themes indicates a strong Maya influence far beyond their realm.
 Some have even attributed the site's founding directly to a group of Maya warrior merchants.
 Xochicalco occupies a ridgeline and offers spectacular views over Morelos and also has some unique astronomical architecture.

 Have you been here?
 Share a tip or a photo with fellow travelers.